eddiefu1/alloy-connectivity-demo/SETUP.md

 **Problem**: The integration hasn't been connected yet or the connection ID is invalid.

 **Solutions**:
-1. **Test all connections (Recommended)**: Run `npm run test-all-connections` to find working connections
+1. **Verify connection (Recommended)**: Run `npm run verify-connection` to find and set a working connection
 2. **List existing connections**: Run `npm run list-connections` to see your connections
 3. **Create a new connection**: Run `npm run connect-notion` to create a new OAuth connection
 4. **Verify connection ID**: Make sure the Connection ID in your `.env` file is correct
 5. **Check connection in dashboard**: Go to Alloy Dashboard → Connections to verify

 **Note**: Some connection IDs from the list may not work for API calls.
-Use `npm run test-all-connections` to identify which connections actually work for API operations.
+Use `npm run verify-connection` to identify which connections actually work and automatically update your `.env` file.

 ### Module not found errors